-Direct subsidized loans provide low interest rates and are available to students who demonstrate financial need as determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
+Direct subsidized loans: Direct subsidized loans provide low interest rates and are available to students who demonstrate financial need as determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
 The Federal government pays the accruing interest on the loan while the student is attending school at least half time or during deferment.

-Direct unsubsidized loans provide low interest rates and are available to all students regardless of financial need.
-The student's interest begins to accrue from the date the loan is disbursed, and payment is delayed if the student has an in-school, grace or deferment status.
-If the accruing interest is not paid, it will be added to the principal amount of the loan and increase the repayment amount.
+Direct unsubsidized loans: Direct unsubsidized loans provide low interest rates and are available to all students regardless of financial need.
+The student's interest begins to accrue from the date the loan is disbursed, and payment is delayed if the student has an inschool, grace, or deferment status.
+If the accruing interest is not paid, it will be added to the principal amount of the loan and increase the 'repayment amount.
 Students have the option of paying interest as it accrues, reducing the total cost of the loan.